 NEW YORK, Oct.
 15, 2015 /PRNewswire/ -- Synopsis

-Timetric's 'The Cards and Payments Industry in Brazil: Emerging Trends and Opportunities to 2019' report provides detailed analysis of market trends in Brazil's cards and payments industry.
+Timetric's 'The Cards and Payments Industry in South Korea: Emerging Trends and Opportunities to 2019' report provides detailed analysis of market trends in South Korea's cards and payments industry.
 It provides values and volumes for a number of key performance indicators in the industry, including check payments, credit transfers, direct debits, payment cards and cash transactions during the review period (2010–2014).

 The report also analyzes various payment card markets operating in the industry and provides detailed information on the number of cards in circulation, and transaction values and volumes during the review period and over the forecast period (2015–2019).
 It also offers information on the country's competitive landscape, including market shares of issuers and schemes.

 The report brings together Timetric's research, modeling, and analysis expertise to allow banks and card issuers to identify segment dynamics and competitive advantages.
-The report also covers details of regulatory policy, recent changes in regulatory structure, card fraud statistics, and profiles of card issuers operating in the country.
+The report also covers detailed regulatory policies, recent changes in regulatory structure, card fraud statistics, and profiles of card issuers operating in the country.

-Timetric's 'The Cards and Payments Industry in Brazil: Emerging Trends and Opportunities to 2019' report provides top-level market analysis, information and insights into Brazil's cards and payments industry, including:
+Timetric's 'The Cards and Payments Industry in South Korea: Emerging Trends and Opportunities to 2019' report provides top-level market analysis, information and insights into South Korea's cards and payments industry, including:

-- Current and forecast values for each market in Brazil's cards and payments industry, including debit cards, credit and charge cards.
+- Current and forecast values for each market in South Korea's cards and payments industry, including debit cards, credit and charge cards.
 It also includes detailed analysis of the prepaid cards market.

 - Detailed insights into payment instruments including check payments, credit transfers, direct debits, payment cards and cash transactions.
 It also, includes an overview of the country's key alternative payment instruments.

-- Analysis of various market drivers and regulations governing Brazil's cards and payments industry.
+- Analysis of various market drivers and regulations governing South Korea's cards and payments industry.

 - Detailed analysis of strategies adopted by banks and other institutions to market debit, credit and charge cards.